Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Apparently all critical thinking as well as common sense has been suspended.

 Here is one small example of Dollar's sad theology

 Jesus "Grew" into Sonship

 Dollar claims that Jesus came to earth as a man but "grew" in Sonship.
 One example he gave is when he said quoted the Bible as saying that

 And that people is as dumb as it gets.
 Here we are some time into Jesus' ministry, but because Jesus was asleep in the boat Dollar concludes that He had not yet grown "into Sonship".
-Note however, that as they came to the other side of the water they were met by a man possessed by devils who immediately recognized Christ and directly addressed Him saying "What business do we have with each other, Son of God?
-Have You come here to torment us before the time?"
-(Matthew 8:29)
+Yet as they came to the other side of the water they were met by a man possessed by devils who immediately recognized Christ and directly addressed Him saying "What have we to do with thee, Jesus, thou Son of God? art thou come hither to torment us before the time?"

 They knew Jesus was the Son of God.